techcompliant/TC-Specs/EDC.md

         - Values beyond line length will put the cursor offscreen, the next character written will not be visible, and will reset the cursor to the beggining of the next line;
         - When the cursor is set to glyph RAM, it will count up each write until it reaches the end of glyph RAM at 0x0400, at that point it will return to 0x0000.
 - **0x0002**: RESET_CONTROL
-    - B controls what action to take:
+    - The parameter controls what action to take:
         - Bit 0: Clear screen if set;
         - Bit 1: Home cursor to address 0 if set.
 - **0x0003**: WRITE_DISPLAY
-    - B controls what to display:
+    - The parameter controls what to display:
         - Bits 0-7: Character to display:
             - 0x00-0x7F: built-in font glyphs;
             - 0x80-0xFF: character RAM glyphs.